How your gift can make a difference

-- Just 1% of a £50,000 estate could get someone back into work.
+- Your gift could get someone back into work.
 Only around one third of people with a spinal cord injury are in employment.
 With the right support there is no reason why an otherwise healthy person with a spinal cord injury cannot fulfil their work ambitions.
-We run Back Up to Work courses across the UK to help people build the skills and confidence to pursue a fulfilling career.
+We run work skills courses to help people build the skills and confidence to pursue a fulfilling career.

-- A legacy of £5,000 could train six wheelchair skills trainers.
-Your gift could fund the training our volunteers need to teach wheelchair skills to newly injured people who lack the confidence to get out and about where they live – essential skills to tackle ramps and kerbs and get around independently.
-Over ten years, your legacy will contribute to training 3,000 people to use their wheelchairs confidently and independently.
+- You could train a wheelchair skills trainer.
+We believe that all newly injured people should be equipped with the skills which give them the confidence to get out and about where they live – essential skills to tackle ramps and kerbs and get around independently.
+Your gift could train a trainer – transforming hundreds of lives by teaching people to use their wheelchairs confidently and independently.

-Back Up’s vital services are designed and delivered by people affected by spinal cord injury who have been there and understand.
+Back Up provide vital services which are designed and delivered by people affected by spinal cord injury – people who have been there and understand.
 Through our wheelchair skills training, telephone support service, residential courses, mentoring and education inclusion service, we empower people to fully participate in work, school and family life.

-With out experience and knowledge, you can be assured that your gift will make an important difference to the lives of many people people affected by spinal cord injury across the UK.
+With our experience and knowledge, you can be assured that your gift will make an huge difference to the lives of many people people affected by spinal cord injury across the UK.